rikedyp/DyalogTutorials/docs/install.md

 	The default APL keyboard uses <kbd>Ctrl</kbd> as the APL shifting key.
 It does not prevent copy and paste shortcuts, but some prefer to use a different method.

+	!!!Note "Note (May 2022)"
+		If you are using Microsoft Windows 11, then you might find that the standard Dyalog IME does not work with UWP (Universal Windows Platform) applications such as Notepad.
+We are working on both immediate and long-term solutions to meet our customers' wide range of needs.
+Some user-created alternatives are listed on [the APL Wiki page about Typing APL glyphs](https://aplwiki.com/wiki/Typing_glyphs#Windows).

 	If you do not want to use the <kbd>Ctrl</kbd> key as your APL shifting key, untick **☑ Install the Dyalog APL IME for 64 bit Windows** and head over to the section on [typing APL](#typing-apl-symbols) for alternatives.

 	!!!Info